 In the text box that appears type /Library/Caches

 Remove the data from inside every folder.
 Now repeat the process with /Library/Caches (without the symbol).
-Running the Repair Disk tool from within Disk Utility may also help, and for more solutions check out our guide.
+Running the Repair Disk tool from within Disk Utility may also help, and for more solutions check out our How to speed up your Mac guide.

 macOS High Sierra battery problems